Graded Semantics of Nominal Systems: Case Study: Graded Monads for Global and Local Freshness

 for all orbit-finite~$X$ such that $x,y\in X$.
 We write $\Sigma^{\Br}$ for the graded signature and $T^{\Br}$ for the graded theory thus defined.
 To obtain a description of the induced graded monad, we introduce a notion of pretrace: Write $\Sigma^{\trc}$ for the signature obtained from $\Sigma^\Br$ by removing~$0$ and~$+$, and $T^\trc$ for the empty theory over~$\Sigma^\trc$.
 Then, a \emph{pretrace} is just a (uniform-depth) term in $\Sigma^\trc$.
 Since such a term over a nominal set~$X$ of variables just consists of a sequence of $\pre$ and $\abs$ operations followed by a variable from~$X$, we identify them with elements of $\barNames^*\times X$, with $a\in\Names$ representing $a.\pre(-)$ and $\newletter a$ representing $\nu a.\,\abs(-)$; indeed, we will use the syntactic convention

 for all terms~$t$ from now on.
 Thus, a pretrace is a bar string~$w$ followed by an element of~$X$, thought of as a poststate reached after executing~$w$.
 We can literally extend the notion of \emph{$\alpha$-equivalence}~$\alphaeq$ of bar strings to pretraces (allowing~$v$ to be a pretrace in~\eqref{eq:bar-alpha}).
-We then have \begin{lemma} Pretraces $w,v\in\barNames^n\times X$ are $\alpha$-equivalent iff $X\vdash_n w=v$ is derivable in~$T^\trc$. \end{lemma} We now define a graded monad $\monad^\Br=((M^\Br_n),\eta,(\mu^{nm}))$ by
+We then have \begin{lem} Pretraces $w,v\in\barNames^n\times X$ are $\alpha$-equivalent iff $X\vdash_n w=v$ is derivable in~$T^\trc$. \end{lem} We now define a graded monad $\monad^\Br=((M^\Br_n),\eta,(\mu^{nm}))$ by